Diggernaut/configs/E-Commerce/olx.ua/README.md

-# Avito.ru scraper
+# Olx.ua scraper
-Digger condigurations for avito.ru.
+Digger condigurations for olx.ua.

 config_by_category.yml - configuration file for scraping whole categories of the classified ads board config_by_ad.yml - configuration file for scraping specific ads